Listen to this post

 Many herbal and alternative cigarettes have been brought to market, claiming that by eliminating tobacco from the smoking process, the resultant cigarette is safer.
 There are many varieties, many of them less expensive than tobacco cigarettes, which also makes them widely popular.

 In recent years, the war against cigarette smoking has reached a fever pitch.
-The revelations that smoking cigarettes is directly linked to lung cancer, weakened immune systems, and other severe health problems has resulted in massive campaigns against smoking.
+The revelations that smoking cigarettes are directly linked to lung cancer, weakened immune systems, and other severe health problems have resulted in massive campaigns against smoking.

 The only problem is, smoking cigarettes is terribly addictive, so while people want to eliminate the dangerous side of smoking tobacco, the desire for nicotine is hard to kick.
 This has led to a wide range of “alternatives” to smoking, some of which have become very popular over the past decade.

 The question is, are there any truly safe alternatives to cigarettes?

 The Story of Smoking

 Smoking various substances has been a part of human civilizations for more than 7,000 years, but smoking tobacco in the form of cigarettes was only popularized at the end of the 16th century.
 Prior to that, tobacco leaves had only been used in medicinal and religious ceremonies, but once humans started smoking this plant, its popularity exploded.
 In the past 500 years, tobacco has become a multi-billion dollar industry but has also led to the deaths of more than 6 million people each year – making it one of the leading killers on the planet.

 As recently as the 1950s, cigarettes were purported as being good for human health, but after the Surgeon General’s Report in 1964, the war on tobacco began.
 Major cigarette companies have tried to reduce toxin levels, add warning labels to products, and even produce cigarettes without tobacco, but there’s simply no viable and profitable way around the negative health effects of inhaling burnt tobacco smoke.